H. H. Gregg

 Founded in Princeton, Indiana, in 1955, H. H. Gregg was headquartered in Indianapolis, Indiana, when it ceased operating.
-Its retail offerings included home entertainment video and audio products, computers, and other selected consumer electronics; home appliances, such as refrigerators, ranges, dishwashers, freezers, washers, and dryers; and other products and services, including mattresses.
-The company announced on November 24, 2008, that it would begin selling popular gaming systems such as Wii, Xbox 360 and PlayStation 3.
+Its retail offerings included home entertainment video and audio products, computers, and other selected consumer electronics and home appliances, such as refrigerators, ranges, dishwashers, freezers, washers, dryers, and other products and services, including mattresses.

-H. H. Gregg reported an annual revenue of US$ 1.96 billion in fiscal year 2016.
+H. H. Gregg reported an annual revenue of US$1.96 billion in fiscal year 2016.

-On March 6, 2017, H. H. Gregg filed for Chapter 11 bankruptcy.
+In 2017, H. H. Gregg filed for Chapter 11 bankruptcy.
 The filing followed the decision to close 88 unprofitable locations outside of its core markets.
 Troubles for H. H. Gregg continued, and the Chapter 11 case was ultimately converted to Chapter 7 liquidation.
-The company announced on April 7, 2017, that it would also close all of its other stores (132 more than the 88 previously announced closures) in the coming months and would lay off about 5,000 people.
+The company announced later that year that it would also close all of its other stores (132 more than the 88 previously announced closures) in the coming months and would lay off about 5,000 people.